The Simpsons Game

 The Simpsons Game is a 2007 platform game based on the animated television series The Simpsons made for the Nintendo DS, Wii, Xbox 360, PlayStation 2, PlayStation 3 and PlayStation Portable.
-The game was published, and distributed by Electronic Arts.
-It was released in North America in October 2007 and worldwide in November 2007.
-It features an original storyline written by Simpsons writers Tim Long and Matt Warburton.
+The game was developed by EA Redwood Shores and published by Electronic Arts.
+It was released in North America in October 2007 and worldwide in November 2007, a few months after The Simpsons Movie.
+It features an original storyline, not related to the movie, written by Simpsons writers Tim Long and Matt Warburton.
 In the self-referential plot, the family discovers that they are forced to participate in another The Simpsons video game.
-Similar to the show, the game pokes fun at popular culture, other video games, and Electronic Arts, its publisher.
+Similar to the show, the game pokes fun at popular culture, many other video games, and EA, its publisher.

-The game follows the five Simpson family members—Homer, Marge, Bart, Lisa and Maggie—who learn they are part of a video game and are given superpowers to resolve several situations.
+The game follows the five Simpsons family members—Homer, Marge, Bart, Lisa and Maggie—who learn they are part of a video game and are given superpowers to resolve several situations.
 Eventually, they must save their 8-bit predecessors from Will Wright, and the creator of their video game character selves, Matt Groening.
-The Simpson family travels to four scenarios in parodies of other games to collect key cards used to infiltrate their creator's mansion and ultimately to save their predecessors from destruction to reverse their generations old ban on video games.
+The Simpsons family travels to four scenarios in parodies of other games to collect key cards used to infiltrate their creator's mansion and ultimately to save their predecessors from destruction to reverse their generations old ban on video games.

 The game was met with mixed reception from video game critics.
-They praised its visuals and writing, which included many parodies of other video games, while they criticized its short length and poor camera system, which did not always function properly.
+They praised its visuals, writing, and faithfulness to the original material, while they criticized its short length and poor camera system, which did not always function properly.
 The Simpsons Game received the Best Game Based on a Movie or TV Show award at the 2007 Spike Video Game Awards and was nominated for Best Video Game Writing at the 2007 Writers Guild of America Awards.
 As of January 31, 2008, four million copies of the game have been sold worldwide.